-This trio of art prints, featuring well-known scenes from the Disney animated feature The Little Mermaid, have been hand-signed and inscribed by three of the film’s biggest stars: Jodi Benson (Ariel), Pat Carroll (Ursula), and Samuel E. Wright (Sebastian).
+This trio of art prints, featuring well-known scenes from the Disney animated feature The Little Mermaid, have been hand-signed by three of the film’s biggest stars: Jodi Benson (Ariel), Pat Carroll (Ursula), and Samuel E. Wright (Sebastian).

 In addition to its immense popularity, The Little Mermaid, which was released on November 17, 1989, is also significant for its role in sparking the ten-year revival of Disney animation, known as the Disney Renaissance, which brought unparalleled success to the studio, after the disappointing downturn in quality and public reception of its animated features in the years following Walt Disney’s death.
 The film, based on the Hans Christian Andersen story, also saw a return to the traditional fairytale genre, within which Walt had initially established his animation empire.
 The writing, producing, and directing talents of Ron Clements and John Musker, along with the inspired animation of Disney artists such as Glen Keane, Mark Henn, and Andrea Deja, and memorable compositions by Alan Menken and Howard Ashman propelled the film to three Academy Award nominations, two of which it won.